 Related:

-I hope this article helps you understand what the best sized container for pepper plants is.
+I hope this article helps you find the perfect sized container for your pepper plants.
 Good luck with growing your peppers in pots this year!

 How do you feel about self watering pots for chili peppers?